 4.2.1 Prepare 3 small microcentrifuge tubes (0.5 mL) per sample by poking holes into the bottom using a 21 G syringe needle (take caution while working with sharps).
 Insert each of the prepared tubes into a 2.0 mL microcentrifuge tube and label them with the sample name plus “low”, “mid” or “high”.

 4.2.2 Take out and pry open the gel cassette.
 Cut the gel vertically with a razor blade to generously excise the strip with the 3 wells of loaded samples.
-Add the gel strip to a container with 1x TBE (about 30 mL) and 5 μL of SYBR Gold stain.
+Add the gel strip to a container with 1x TBE (about 30 mL) and 5 μL of cyanine nucleic acid stain.
 Incubate for 3-5 min.

 Note: The gel extraction step is particularly sensitive to cross-contamination.
 It is advisable to only run 1 sample per gel and using a separate, clean container for each gel staining.
 Gloves should be changed if gel particles contact gloved fingers.

 4.2.3 Clean the surface of a blue light transilluminator thoroughly with ddH2O.
-Take the gel piece out of the fluorescent green staining container and add it to the light box.
+Take the gel piece out of the staining container and add it to the light box.

 4.2.4 Turn on the light box and inspect the stained nucleic acids through the orange filter.

-Note: The adaptor typically appears overloaded and runs as big “blob” with ligated HIV-1 DNA running above as a streak
+Note: The adaptor typically appears overloaded and runs as big “blob” with ligated HIV-1 DNA running above as a streak.

 4.2.5 Using a new razor blade, cut away the sides of the gel if there are areas with no sample loaded still present.
 Next, cut just above the adaptor to remove the adaptor and lower gel parts.
 Finally, cut away the very top of the gel including about 1 mm of the gel pockets, which often have a sharp intense signal of higher molecular weight DNA.